paulsaswata/Wind_Aware_Aircraft_Trajectory_Generation/v_h1.0/README.md

 		  <img src="https://github.com/paulsaswata/Wind_Aware_Aircraft_Trajectory_Generation/blob/master/v_h1.0/src/sample/aware3d.png" width="45%" />
 		</p>

+The instructions for using the software are given below:

+* Create a configuration file with the name `config.txt` in the following format:
+		`initial_longitude,initial_latitude,initial_heading,final_longitude,final_latitude,final_heading,initial_altitude,baseline_glide_ratio,dirty_configuration_glide_ratio,best_gliding_speed,bank_angle,wind_heading,wind_speed`

 * For modeling the effect of wind, create a `config.txt` file in the above format, put `model_wind` and `view.py` (for viewing the trajectories in 2D and 3D) in the same folder along with the `config.txt` file and type:

 	`$./model_wind`